conner-mcnicholas/Pickleball_Timeout_Analysis/README.md

 ![alt text](https://github.com/conner-mcnicholas/pickleball_analysis/blob/main/imgs/schema_rels.png?raw=true)<br>

 Each timeout is individually scored based on the difference between the team' rallys win percentage before and after the timeout.<br>

 The rallies included in the calculation for any given timeout are the rallies before and after the timeout, bounded by the closest timeouts before and after, or the beginning/ends of the game.

 Example calculations are provided for a sample game below, with rallies for one particular timeout highlighted in yellow in the figure on the left.

 The figure on the right is just a more detailed record of the game's progress, including the server #, sideouts, etc.  Whereas the figure on the left is a simplified view with only the rally winners depicted:<br>
-Example:<br>

 ![alt text](https://github.com/conner-mcnicholas/pickleball_analysis/blob/main/imgs/example_calc.png?raw=true)<br>